jonnew/ONIX/README.md

     pins on TT23 of the EIB hits the outer edge of the DF40 receptical above it.
 This pin needs to be moved.
 More generally, I need to add vertical keepouts to the DF40 parts to prevent this in the future.
+- [ ] It is very hard to get the fab to make the right via size on the 256 channel EIB.
+These need to be precisely as specified or the gold pins will not fit or fall through.